Citizenship Through Naturalization in the U.S.

 - Demonstrate that you have been physically present in the U.S. for at least 30 months (15months) out of the 5 years (3years).

 - Be a person of good moral character and have refrained from criminal activity

 - Be able to read, write, speak basic English.

 - Have a basic understanding of U.S. history and politics

 There are situations that may disqualify you such as arrests, criminal records in the past and time outside of the United States.
 Therefore, it is important to consult with a lawyer who specializes in U.S. Immigration law to evaluate if you qualify for naturalization before starting this process.

 You must fill out the form N-400, Application for Naturalization.
 Once this application is processed, you will be fingerprinted and notified for your interview with a USCIS officer.
 In this interview, you will be tested on your understanding of English, and U.S. politics and history.
 Subsequent to this interview you will receive a notice that your application has been accepted, rejected or continuing.
 If you receive notice that your application is continuing then this means that additional documentation is required, or that you need to retake a test.
 The path to citizenship is not all that easy.
 We have extensive experience helping people in difficult situations during the naturalization process.

 Contact a Dallas Naturalization & Citizenship Attorney today

 The Law Office of Yovanna Vargas is an immigration law firm focused 100% on US Immigration and Nationality Law.
 We are based in Dallas, Texas but represent clients nationwide.

-At the Law Office of Yovanna Vargas, we evaluate your eligibility to apply for naturalization, determine your qualification for a waiver or exemption if applicable, and assist you through the naturalization process.
+At the Law Office of Yovanna Vargas, our Dallas citizenship through naturalization attorney evaluates your eligibility to apply for naturalization, determine your qualification for a waiver or exemption if applicable, and assist you through the naturalization process.
 Attorney Vargas offer full-scope representation, from application preparation to interview assistance.